|Your browser is not supported.|

 Wool is not naturally hypoallergenic so allergy sufferers or asthmatics should check if the filling has been treated to manage this issue or not, otherwise it may irritate them.
 Wool quilts are also mainly dry clean only.
 Check the care instructions before buying if this could be a problem for you.

 Down - soft, fluffy duck feathers - is a popular, natural choice for sleepers who want comfort and warmth but also want to retain a light and lofty feel.
 It is a natural insulator and helps reduce sweating.
 Down is often mixed with feathers in a quilt - the more down there is, the softer, lighter and warmer your quilt or doona will be.
 These quilts usually come in a boxed style (where the quilt is sewn into smaller squares) which means the filling is distributed more evenly.

 Feather quilts and doonas are similar to down but feel heavier.
 Renowned for their warmth and cosiness, they're usually safe for those who suffer from allergies.

 Another lightweight filling that absorbs moisture well, cotton helps you sleep cooler during summer or in warmer climates, as well as keeping you reasonably comfortable in the cold.
 As a natural fibre, it is machine-friendly, durable and usually well-suited to people with allergies.

 Increasingly popular as a sustainable and hypoallergenic choice, bamboo quilts offer comfort and breathability.

 Eco-friendly bamboo fibres are lightweight and softer than man-made fibres, and they don't irritate the skin.
-Bamboo has the highest loft of most popular fillings.
-Perfect for allergy sufferers, it's naturally anti-bacterial and naturally resistant to dust mites, mold, bacteria, fungus and odour.
+Perfect for allergy sufferers, it's naturally anti-bacterial and naturally resistant to dust mites, mould, bacteria, fungus and odour.

 Bamboo also draws moisture away from the body, increases absorbency and offers a consistently good night's sleep.